rhyslwells/Data-Archive/content/standardised/Interoperability.md

 date modified: 27-07-2025
 tags: []
 ---
-(the ability of computer systems or software to exchange and make use of information):
+The ability of computer systems or software to exchange and make use of information